India draws $1.93 bn fintech investment in Q3; tops APAC: S&P Global

 The growth in investments in APAC region’s fintech companies, according to the note, was primarily on account of the rise in the number of transactions totalling $100 million in size.
 The shift towards digital channels, the report said, has been accompanied by increased valuations, which may in part be driven by improved fundamentals.

-“However, it may also reflect private investors’ willingness to pay higher multiples due to their bullishness in the That said, newly-listed APAC-based fintechs have so far seen positive reactions from public markets, which may encourage more fintech investments in the region.
+“However, it may also reflect private investors’ willingness to pay higher multiples due to their bullishness in the fintech sector.
+That said, newly-listed APAC-based fintechs have so far seen positive reactions from public markets, which may encourage more fintech investments in the region.
 In particular, we expect Southeast Asia-based fintechs to attract more capital as venture capitalists raise new money to double down on technology investments in the region,” said Celeste Goh, fintech analyst at S&P Global Market Intelligence.

 Meanwhile, fintech investments in Southeast Asia more than doubled on a quarter-over-quarter basis to $1.90 billion, according to the S&P Global Market Intelligence’s note, while deal volume grew by 32 per cent to 62 deals.